bundlecraft-io/bundlecraft/SECURITY.md

 1. **Code, not trust** — BundleCraft builds trust stores but never defines what is trusted.
 2. **Local authority** — Users retain full control and accountability for certificate sources.
-3. **Reproducibility** — Builds are deterministic and traceable to their input files and configurations.
+3. **Reproducibility** — Builds are deterministic and traceable to their input files and configurations, including fetch provenance (`provenance.fetch.json`).
 4. **Separation of concerns** — Trust material and application code are isolated to prevent unintended trust propagation.
 5. **Transparency** — All generated artifacts include manifests, checksums, and optional signatures for verification.